gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/README.md

 The Verilog software is located in the [/hdl](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/tree/main/hdl) directory.
 The host application that interfaces to the D2XX FTDI driver can be found in the [/host_macosx](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/tree/main/host_macosx) directory.

 ## Project Status
-The board should be back from manufacturing at PCBWay on Oct.
-24th 2024.
+The board is back from manufacturing at PCBWay and it is functional.
+Read all the details of the bringup steps and testing in the [Wiki](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/wiki).

 [Schematic PDF](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/blob/main/kicad/ECP5.pdf)